-Promising compsci student sold key-logger, pleads guilty, faces jail
+Promising compsci student sold key-logger, infects 16,000 machines, pleads guilty, faces jail

 In 2015, Shames made the JMU dean's list.
 Now he faces up to 10 years in the clink.

 According to the Eastern Virginia district attorney's office, Shames was responsible for developing and selling more than 3,000 copies of a key-logger program called Limitless Logger that was used to infect at least 16,000 machines.

 Shames went onto hacker forums to tout his $25 keystroke-logging spyware, which once installed on a victim's computer recorded passwords and other sensitive information.
-The logged keypresses would be siphoned off to a website called limitlessproducts.org, where the data could be fetched.
+The malicious code attempted to encrypt itself to hide from antivirus packages, and logged keypresses were siphoned off to a website called limitlessproducts.org.

-Shames was eventually caught by FBI agents after selling copies of his software from a PayPal account that was registered in his real name, according to court documents obtained by The Register.
-That PayPal account was connected to an email address – hfmephobia@gmail.com – that was used to answer support queries for the malware and also the contact address for the domain name limitlessproducts.org.
-Shames had registered that domain under his real name and address, too.
+Shames was eventually snared by FBI agents after selling his software from a PayPal account that was registered in his real name, according to court documents obtained by The Register.
+That PayPal account was connected to an email address – hfmephobia@gmail.com – that answered support queries for the malware and was also the contact address for the domain name limitlessproducts.org.
+Shames had registered that domain under his real name and home address, too.

-Shames, an ice hockey fan and one-time country club waiter, built the software nasty while he was in high school, according to the DA's office.
+An ice hockey fan and one-time country club waiter, Shames built the software nasty while he was in high school, according to the DA's office.
 When he graduated from Langley High, in Fairfax, Virginia, he continued to develop and peddle his malware online from his JMU dorm room in Shenandoah Hall.
+He was arrested and charged after the Feds, armed with a search warrant, swooped in March 2016.

 According to his LinkedIn page, Shames, a 3.7 GPA student of Great Falls, Virginia, worked as an intern at Northrup Grummond from 2015 to August of last year, developing front-end website code and backend Java software and managing a MySQL database.
 In 2014, he spent four months interning at Neustar, where he carried out various sysadmin tasks.
 His GitHub page shows he had worked on a bunch of JavaScript projects and Slack bots.